ftnt-dspille/solution-pack-fortimanager-ztp-framework/docs/usage/script_templates.md

 ## Custom Script Data

 Custom scripts need to output a JSON to indicate what should be done to the device record.
-You can leverage the [Metafield Sourced](../usage/jinja_rendering_with_metafield_sources.md)
+You can leverage the [Metafield Sources](../usage/jinja_rendering_with_metafield_sources.md) to run custom solutions to augment any actions you need to perform within the `Run Link Scripts` in [ZTP Phases](ztp_profiles.md#ztp-phases).

 ```
 {%- set idx = {} -%}